A sleep aid is a form of medication used to help people overcome occasional bouts of insomnia.

 Who Needs a Sleep Aid?

-Elderly people are often drawn to sleep aids.
+Older adults are often drawn to sleep aids.
 One of the big reasons for this is that natural melatonin production tends to wane as we age.
 And melatonin is vital to being able to drift off to sleep.
 At the same time though sleep aids should not be taken every day like vitamins.
 They’re medication and should be treated as such.
-And they aren’t guaranteed to solve your insomnia problem.
+And they aren’t guaranteed to solve your insomnia problem either.
 But chances are they’ll help to at least some degree.

 How We Ranked

-At the end of the day a sleep aid needs to be judged on whether it helps you sleep.
-If you take it and lie awake then it’s failed, regardless of its ingredient list or how many celebrities endorse it.
-So, in order for a sleep aid to make our list it had to have a demonstrated track record of success.
+At the end of the day, a sleep aid is judged on whether it helps you sleep.
+If you take it and lie awake, then it’s failed, regardless of its ingredient list or how many celebrities endorse it.
+So, for a sleep aid to make our list, it had to have a demonstrated track record of success.

-Beyond that we looked at ingredients.
+Beyond that, we looked at ingredients.
 Most will contain either melatonin or diphenhydramine or maybe both.
-Melatonin is considered to be pretty benign.
+Melatonin is considered pretty benign.
 Diphenhydramine, however, has shown a propensity to cause confusion and other side effects in those over 65.
 Doxylamine succinate is another antihistamine that’s sometimes used in sleep aids.
-It has a mixed reputation and is not thought to be terribly effective.
+It has a mixed reputation and is not terribly effective.